About KBIC - Japan’s Largest Biocluster Innovation Community

 From Recovery to Global Blockbuster Biocluster Status

-Founded in 1998 in the aftermath of the devastating 1995, 6.9 magnitude Great Hanshin Earthquake and funded by the City of Kobe to revitalize Kobe, in just 20 years KBIC took on the unprecedented and herculean task of forging a foundation for the future of the healthcare industry at a time when there was no model for such an endeavor.
+Founded in 1998 in the aftermath of the devastating 1995, 6.9 magnitude the Great Hanshin-Awaji Earthquake and funded by the City of Kobe to revitalize Kobe, in just 20 years KBIC took on the unprecedented and herculean task of forging a foundation for the future of the healthcare industry at a time when there was no model for such an endeavor.
 KBIC has now become a global blockbuster biocluster and a model to other bioclusters in Asia and elsewhere.

 KBIC offers a platform of networking for about businesses and institutes in their pursuit of innovative collaboration and groundbreaking discoveries in a wide spectrum of medical, pharmaceutical, and biological fields, including the medical device and regenerative medical fields.
 KBIC’s foremost mission is to enhance human health and vitalize the global healthcare industry through collaborative ties between and among those in the business, academic, governmental and healthcare sectors.

 - Leading Japan in the 21st Century

 KBIC, the largest biomedical cluster in Japan, is the innovation arm of the City of Kobe to foster innovation and collaboration among its members and affiliates to ensure a thriving biomedical industry.
 It is centrally located on an open-campus on Kobe’s Port Island, a convenient 10 minutes from the Kobe Airport and 25 minutes to direct access to the Shinkansen.
 Click here for more details. » Access